 Recording acoustics can be quite challenging.
 You need to understand the right type of mic to use and where it should be placed.
-Also, the placement of the mic should not affect the performance of the musician or even band.
-Question is: Which mic should you use to record acoustic instruments?
+Also, the placement of the mic should not affect the performance of the musician or even the band.

 Which Mics To Consider To Record Acoustic Instruments?